 Her favorite, by far, is the Chase Sapphire Preferred card, which lets you earn two times the points for travel and dining purchases and one point per dollar spent elsewhere.

-If you’re loyal to a particular hotel chain or airline, however, you shouldn’t ignore the hotel and airline-branded rewards cards.
+If you’re loyal to a particular hotel chain or airline, you shouldn’t ignore the airline- or hotel-branded rewards cards.
 Look up card offers or use an online tool that compares cards to help you find the best travel rewards card for you.

 The bonus from just one card can be enough to net you free flights for you and your entire family.
 For example, the Chase Sapphire Preferred card is currently offering 50,000 bonus points — worth $625 in travel rewards — for new cardholders who spend $4,000 in three months after opening an account.